 And finally, all stoves can suffer from down-draught, which is when an evil gust of wind pushes the smoke and gases down your chimney and into your living room.
 It's caused by a rapid change in wind direction, which increases the air pressure at the top of the flue and reduces it in the boat cabin, so the stove finds it easier to push the gases into the boat than up the flue.
 The problem is common on very windy days in built-up areas or near trees etc. Boats can be susceptible due to the flues on our stoves being shorter than in a house.

 You can cure it by using a taller chimney, which will also help your fire to burn more efficiently.
-If that isn't possible, then you can reduce it a lot by opening a small window on each side of your boat; this will mean that air sucked out of one side of the boat can be replaced quickly by air coming in from the other side.
+If that isn't possible, then you can reduce it a lot by opening a small window on EACH side of your boat (and maybe at each end, too); this will mean that air sucked out of one side of the boat can be replaced quickly by air coming in from the other side.
 Obviously, if it's very cold outside then this isn't ideal, but once the fire is burning at temperature the problem should go away - the high heat in the flue is enough to stop the gases coming back down the pipe.